 Her debut album ‘Telefone’ is astounding in the rich tones of despair, destitute and pain she wraps up with a bow of soothing, child-like tones and melancholic instrumentals that beautifully capture the delicacy explored in songs addressing black womanhood, pain and hope.

-Yet her art is also something you can, albeit very gently, dance to- more in lulling freedom than in energetic ecstasy.
+Yet her art is also something you can, albeit very gently, dance to- more in lulling sways than in energetic ecstasy.